 Closed question with open answer

 Even if you ask a closed question (score, multiple choice, statement), it is almost always better to offer the open text field as well.
 You must then explicitly ask for an explanation of the score or of the answer to the multiple-choice question.
 By asking for an explanation, the score is given in a more considered way, which makes your results more reliable.
-Moreover, you learn about the reasons that lie behind scores and you can interpret your numerical results.
+Moreover, you learn about the reasons that lie behind scores and you can finally, reliably interpret your numerical results.
 This also enables you to analyse whether low scores have been given by mistake, while the open answer indicates the opposite; or vice versa.
-Your research results will improve, which in turn will lead to better follow-up and targeted action!
-Adding an open-text field to a closed-end question is not an option.
+Your research results will improve, which in turn will lead to better follow-up and targeted, fast action!
+Managers need to be helped by your insights, not overwhelmed by data and additional home work.
+Just adding an open-text field to a closed-end question is not an option.
 If you don’t give the open answer meaning by a clear, guiding open-ended question, why do you expect respondents to give it meaning?

 So, instead of asking: “How do you assess ABC?” and allowing a score or throwing in a text field,